Cold Feet? How to Warm Up a Hesitant Client!

 When people have resistance, it can mean they have not fully grasped the value of what you offer.
 They are actually asking for more clarification, asking to be convinced.
 They also want to know that they will not be wasting their money and time on something that doesn’t help them, so you need to emphasize value, benefits and results.

-“Based on all of the clients I have helped and what I know is possible, I can’t see why you would be the only person that my tried and true methods wouldn’t help.
+“Based on how many clients I have helped with the same problem and what I know is possible, I can’t see why you would be the only person that my tried and true methods wouldn’t help.
 Is there a reason you think you would be the one exception?”

 How should you respond if someone asks for “more time” to decide?
 You could say: “There’s really nothing more you will know about this program next week that you don’t already know right now.
+I’ve told you everything about it.
 Do you have any more questions?”

 Alternately (or in addition), you can share: “Of course it’s up to you.
 If you truly need more time to decide, that’s ﬁne.
 The program is well worth the regular investment.
 But remember – you will miss the Quick Decision savings if you wait.”